metabase/metabase/docs/questions/query-builder/expressions/datetimesubtract.md

 ### datetimeAdd

 `datetimeSubtract` and `datetimeAdd` are interchangeable, since you can use a negative number for `amount`.
-We could use either expression for our [events example](#calculating-a-start-date):
+We could use either expression for our [events example](#calculating-a-start-date), but you should try to avoid "double negatives" (such as subtracting a negative number) if possible.

 ```
 datetimeAdd([Arrive By], -30, "minute")